DucManhPhan/DucManhPhan.github.io/_posts/2020-05-07-understanding-about-one-to-many-relationship-with-jpa.md

     ```

     The response for each case:
-    - If we use the orphanRemoval parameter, all related player entities will be removed in database automatically.
+    - If we use the `orphanRemoval` parameter, all related player entities will be removed in database automatically.
-    - If we use the cascade.REMOVE parameter, all related player entities will not be remove in database automatically.
+    - If we use the `cascade.REMOVE` parameter, all related player entities will not be remove in database automatically.

 2. The difference between **CascadeType.Detach** and **CascadeType.Remove**

-    Supposed that we have the one-to-many relationship between Football club entity and Player entity.
+    Supposed that we have the one-to-many relationship between `FootballClub` entity and `Player` entity.

     ```java
     public class FootballClubEntity {